-In 2017, about 9 out of 10 New Jersey youths surveyed have received the first dose of meningococcal vaccine.
+In 2018, about 9 out of 10 New Jersey youths (ages 13-17 years) surveyed have received the first dose of meningococcal vaccine.

 Is the meningococcal ACWY vaccine safe?

 The meningococcal conjugate vaccine is very safe.
 Side effects may include redness and pain at the injection site.
 Severe side effects are rare.